Malia Obama is going to Harvard – but not right away

 Malia joined her father in April on a three-day trip that started at the University of Chicago Law School, where he once taught constitutional law, to discuss his stalled nomination of Judge Merrick Garland to the U.S. Supreme Court.
 From Chicago, they flew to Los Angeles and San Francisco, where the president attended fundraisers and played golf.

 "Both of my daughters are wonderful people.
 Malia's more than ready to leave but I'm not ready for her to leave," Obama told DeGeneres.
 "She's one of my best friends.
 It's going to be hard for me not to have her around all the time, but she's ready to go.
 She's just a really smart, capable person and she's ready to make her own way."

 Malia visited at least a dozen public and private colleges during her search, mostly on the East Coast.
 Six of the eight Ivies were among them, including her parents' alma maters.

 The president is a 1983 graduate of Columbia University, and Mrs. Obama graduated from Princeton in 1985.
 The president and first lady earned law degrees at Harvard.

 Malia also checked out the University of California, Berkeley; Stanford; New York University; the University of Pennsylvania; Barnard; Tufts; Brown; Yale and Wesleyan.

 She appears to have disregarded her parents' advice.
 The president and first lady have said college-bound students shouldn't limit themselves to just a handful of elite schools.

-"The one thing I've been telling my daughters is that I don't want them to choose a name," Mrs. Obama said in an interview with Seventeen magazine.
+"The one thing I've been telling my daughters is that I don't want them to choose a name," Mrs. Obama said in a recent interview with Seventeen magazine.
 "I don't want them to think, 'Oh I should go to these top schools.'
 We live in a country where there are thousands of amazing universities.
 So, the question is: What's going to work for you?"